Investors can get returns from mutual funds investments in the form of dividends or capital gains.

 Short-term capital gains tax

-• In both cases, the capital loss cannot be balanced against any income head.
+• In both cases, capital loss cannot be offset against any income head.

 Note: The information above is applicable under the current taxation rules and could be subject to changes.
 Do consult a chartered accountant (CA) before filing your IT returns.
 For more information click here.